 Place the duck breast in a preheated oven for 8-10 minutes or until the desired doneness has been reached.

-Remove from oven when desired doneness has been reached and allow the cooked duck breast to rest for about 5 minutes before slicing.
+Remove from oven when the desired doneness has been reached and allow the cooked duck breast to rest for about 5 minutes before slicing.

-Allow roux to cook for 1-2 minutes to get rid of the raw flour taste.
+Allow the roux to cook for 1-2 minutes to get rid of the raw flour taste.
 The roux can get dark brown, as this will help the color of the pan gravy.